bordershot/dimension-python/dimension-requirements.md

 ##Extra Credit:
 -Read over PEP8 and just familiarize yourself with a little of it.
-  -Run ‘pyflakes’ or ‘flake8’ against your code to see what it does and understand why it’s giving you errors
+-COMPLETE - Run ‘pyflakes’ or ‘flake8’ against your code to see what it does and understand why it’s giving you errors (Issues created in github)
 -Write unit tests for your scripts
 -I know John runs some trending graphs at home.
 Write python script(s) that will retrieve the metrics from his home devices and POST it to his trending backend.